Zinggi/elm-2d-game/README.md

 This library aims to enable creating 2d games based on WebGL using elm.

-TODO: pretty pictures and better examples
+TODO: pretty pictures and more examples

 ## Related Libraries